 Here is the latest Iowa news from The Associated Press at 2:40 p.m.
 CDT

-UNDATED (AP) — State health officials say the number of confirmed positive coronavirus cases identified in Iowa continues to increase with 676 new positive cases reported Thursday.
-The new cases brought the state’s total known positive cases to 29,966.
-The number of deaths remained at 717.
+DES MOINES, Iowa (AP) — State health officials say the number of confirmed positive coronavirus cases identified in Iowa increased by 389 Friday, bringing the state’s total known positive cases to nearly 350,000.
+Three more COVID-19 deaths also were reported Friday, bringing the state's total to 720 since the outbreak began.
 Iowa Department of Public Health data indicates positive case numbers had been in decline since peaking in early May but began a slow climb again around mid-June.
 That's about two weeks after Gov. Kim Reynolds reopened bars and restaurants and relaxed other restrictions on social activities.
-She has acknowledged recently that increased cases are tied to young adults.